gabriels17/syllabus-2019/Assignments/Day11/README.md

 The next time Jenkins deploys your project the instance and security group should have a `_production` suffix.

-### API Test Job
+### API Test Stage

-Now create a new Jenkins job identical to the deployment job except:
+Now create a new Jenkins stage identical to the deployment stage except:
 - It should run Terraform from `/var/lib/jenkins/terraform/hgop/apitest`
 - It should have `apitest` as the Terraform environment parameter value.
 - It should run the API tests against the new `apitest` instance.